pasientskyhosting/secure-mac-guide/README.md

 ![Set Yubikey options](https://www.avisi.nl/assets/blog/wp-uploads/2014/03/yubico.jpg "YubiKey Personalization Tool")

 You must configure both the Yubikeys with the Challenge-Response mode now.

-## Change Yubikey Mode
-We also need to set the YubiKey mode to OTP/U2F/CCID.
-My Yubikey 4 was pr. default in this mode.
-See more at https://developers.yubico.com/libu2f-host/Mode_switch_YubiKey.html

-If you prefer a GUI, install the Yubkey Neo Manager: https://developers.yubico.com/yubikey-neo-manager - works with Yubikey 4 too.

 # Configure PAM on your Macbook
 Open a Terminal window, and run the following command as your regular user, with firstly the Yubikey inserted.